 European Union Third Energy Package

-With respect to planning of the NTS, this section outlines the applicable European legislation with which we comply, and outlines the progress of legislation and European network codes that may affect transmission planning into the future.
+With respect to planning of the NTS, this section outlines the applicable European legislation with which has been adopted into UK legislation, and outlines the progress of legislation and European network codes that may affect transmission planning into the future.

 The European Union (EU) Third Energy Package is a combination of three EU regulations and two EU directives (covering gas and electricity) which were ratified in 2009 and became effective from March 2011.
 The package seeks to achieve three energy policy objectives of increased security supply, development of a single European energy market, and meeting carbon emission targets.
 The package provides a framework of new institutions to develop the Network Codes to be applied at a European level.
 These are the European Network of Transmission System Operators for Gas (ENTSO-G) and the Agency for the Cooperation of Energy Regulators (ACER).
 The three relevant gas regulations and directives are:

-Gas Directive: 2009/73/EC
+Gas Directive: 2009/73/EC (adopted into UK legislation)

-Gas Regulation: (EC) No 715/2009
+Gas Regulation: (EC) No 715/2009 (adopted into UK legislation)

-ACER Regulation: (EC) No 713/2009.
+ACER Regulation: (EC) No 713/2009 (adopted into UK legislation)

+.

 Ten Year Network Development Plan